 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.

 Study and work abroad

-We give our students the opportunity to acquire international experience during their degrees by taking advantage of our exchange agreements with overseas universities or by completing a Professional Training placement abroad.
-In addition to the hugely enjoyable and satisfying experience, time spent abroad adds a distinctive element to your CV.
-Visit our global exchanges pages to check where you can go.
+We give our students the opportunity to acquire international experience during their studies by taking advantage of our exchange agreements with overseas universities or by completing a Professional Training placement abroad.

 Terms and conditions

-When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations , and our terms and conditions.
+When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and procedures, the student regulations , and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
-View our offer terms and conditions and our generic registration terms and conditions (PDF) for the 2022/23 academic year as a guide as to what to expect.
+View our offer terms and conditions and our registration terms and conditions (PDF) for the 2022/23 academic year as a guide as to what to expect.

-Please note: our offer terms and conditions will be available in the September of the calendar year prior to the year in which you begin your studies.
+Please note: our offer terms and conditions will generally be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course and changes for the specific academic year.

 This online prospectus has been prepared and published in advance of the academic year to which it applies.
 The University of Surrey has used its reasonable efforts to ensure that the information is accurate at the time of publishing, but changes (for example to course content or additional costs) may occur given the interval between publishing and commencement of the course.
 It is therefore very important to check this website for any updates before you apply for a course with us and before you accept an offer.
 Read our full disclaimer.